TeachingAndLearningSciences/AIBlueprint/blueprints/BLUEPRINT_01_Python.md

 ### Description

 In these activities, students first use an AI assistant to explain pandas DataFrame structures by developing natural‐language prompts and reviewing the AI’s responses.
 Next, they individually generate, run, and modify AI‐created pandas code and share their adaptations.
-Finally, in small groups they compare side‐by‐side AI‐generated and hand‐written solutions, annotate errors or inefficiencies, co‐create a refined “merged” solution, and discuss a best practice for reviewing AI code.
+Finally, in small groups, they compare side‐by‐side AI‐generated and hand‐written solutions, annotate errors or inefficiencies, co‐create a refined “merged” solution, and discuss a best practice for reviewing AI code.

 ### Activities